Alakuloinen/vermarium/README.md

 There are no sophisticaed models delimiting possibility of hybridisation between two random creatures, no selfish genes gaining proper complexes for themselves, anyway it's hardly demonstrated in colored real-time pixels.
 The main focus of the program is thus showing a competition between differently skilled species in a form of an epic worm battle.
-Still there is a possibility to tune the factor individual genes affect the phenotype yielding fuzzy species where a true evolution of individuals occurs, but this mode is less spectacular and more unstable as the range of possibilities is much lower than the range of real objects.
+Still there is a possibility to tune the factor individual genes affect the phenotype yielding fuzzy species where a true evolution of individuals occurs, but this mode is less spectacular and more unstable as the range of possibilities is much higher than the range of real objects.

-Recent updates introduce a new feature, a species mutation probability.
+A new feature, a species mutation probability is finally introduced.
 Making it non zero causes some children be born with slightly different species genes.
 Such mutants can easily eat up all their siblings as well as parents, but they are usually alone, unable to mate with anybody.
 It doesn't mean they are doomed and useless.
-The genes are discrete, any casual mutation is indeed an increment or decrement of the gene, so the formation of two identical mutants is rather possible.
+The genes are discrete, any casual mutation is actually an increment or decrement of some gene, so a birth of two identical mutants is rather possible.
 Leaving the simulation for an hour you risk to find none of the initial species, but some unknown forms of life.
+It's recommended to keep this parameter low enough to prevent overall chaos and to reduce data updated in the species table

 ## Implementation